wes-chen/build-a-website/lesson-03/README.md

 - **&lt;body&gt;  ... &lt;/body&gt;** <br/>
 As the name suggests, this is the key HTML element that contains all the other elements that you want to display on the web page.
+All the following elements must be declared inside this tag.

 - **&lt;p&gt; Hello World! &lt;/p&gt;** <br/>
 `p` stands for "paragraph" and will be your bread and butter element.

 - **&lt;h_&gt; Heading &lt;\h_&gt;** <br/>
-`h_` is a heading element, replace `_` with a number between 1 and 7 to chooset the size of the heading.
+`h_` is a heading element, replace `_` with a number between 1 and 7 to choose the size of the heading.

 - **&lt;a href="/"&gt; Link &lt;/a&gt;** <br/>
 `a` stands for "anchor" it is used to redirect the user to another location in the same or other web pages.